IFS Therapy in Los Angeles, California

 In practice, it usually feels much more natural than people expect.

 Most people already know what it’s like to have different parts of themselves pulling in different directions.
 One part of you wants rest, and another part won’t let you slow down.
 One part wants closeness, and another part wants to disappear the second things feel vulnerable.
 One part knows your child is okay, and another part is already bracing for disaster.
+IFS gives us a way to slow that down and understand it.

 Instead of treating those reactions like they’re irrational, dramatic, or something to get rid of, we get curious about them.
 We look at what those reactions may have been trying to do for you, what they’re afraid would happen if they stopped, and what they might be carrying from earlier experiences that never got enough care, support, or safety.